rsthomp/tutorial/README.md

 Although Empirica's backend was build using the [Meteor](https://www.meteor.com/) framework, you will only need to use pure JavaScript to develop the backend of your experiment.
 This will become clearer later on in the tutorial.

-The design philosophy of Empirica is to handle for you all the boring logistics and allowing you to get straight to what really interests you, whatever that may be.
+The design philosophy of Empirica is to handle for you all the tedious logistics and allowing you to get straight to what interests you, whatever that may be.
 So it was built with the experiment developer in mind.
 Your time should not be spent in implementing reinventing the wheel every time you try to experiment with your ideas.

 All the code for the project that you will build during the tutorial can be found [here].
 If you have questions, comments, or suggestions, please add a Github issue to that repo.